colman423/phase-timeline-challenge/README.md

 - [V] Playhead moves in sync with the Ruler and Keyframe List during horizontal scrolling
 - [V] Playhead maintains its relative position during horizontal scrolling
-- [ ] Playhead is visible only when within the Timeline's visible area, using the `hidden` attribute when completely out of view
+- [V] Playhead is visible only when within the Timeline's visible area, using the `hidden` attribute when completely out of view

 ## Implementation Guidelines